gatesuperapp/g8-api/README.md

 # How to test this app

 All endpoints can be called using Swagger.
+Swagger was also configured with default value so you can just execute the endpoints with little changes, except for the authentication step :)

 1. Configure gradle, on the root directory run :
    1. `chmod +x ./gradlew`